tkmarsh/AutoSSH/README.md

 # AutoSSH
-A simple bash script to automatically ssh into your Raspberry Pi or any other device, using one of two methods:
+A simple bash script to automatically ssh into your devices, using a MAC address instead of an IP.

+There are two methods used in this script to achieve this:

 - Standard method checks the ARP cache for an IP associated with the devices MAC address.